Species Introduction

 Acclimation Process

-Acclimating your Australian Bonytongue to its new environment is a critical step in ensuring its health and wellbeing.
+Introducing your Australian Bonytongue to a new aquarium requires careful acclimation to minimize stress.
 Begin by floating the sealed bag containing the fish in the aquarium for about 15-20 minutes to equalize the temperature.
-After this, gradually introduce small amounts of aquarium water into the bag every 5-10 minutes, allowing the fish to adjust to the new water parameters.
-This process should take about an hour.
-Once acclimated, gently release the fish into the tank using a net to avoid introducing excess bag water.
-Monitor the fish closely for signs of stress or adjustment issues during the first few days in their new home.
+After this, gradually mix small amounts of aquarium water into the bag every 5-10 minutes for about an hour.
+This process helps the fish adjust to the new water parameters.
+Once acclimated, gently release the fish into the aquarium using a net to avoid introducing any contaminants from the bag.
+It is important to avoid sudden changes in water temperature or quality, as this can lead to shock and health issues.
+Providing a calm and stable environment during the acclimation process will help ensure a smooth transition for your Australian Bonytongue.

 Long-term Care